shacl/trait/.cmake/README.md

-# the SHACL CMake module repository
+# the shacl::cmake module repository

 ## Introduction
-This repository is intended to act as a shared collection of cmake modules for use in SHACL projects.
+This repository is intended to act as a shared collection of cmake modules for use in shacl projects.
 The intent is that this repository will exist as a git subtree in host projects.

-## Adding SHACL CMake to an existing git repository
+## Adding shacl::cmake to an existing git repository

 Given Git v1.7.11 or later, adding another repository as a subtree is a straight-forward process.
 To start, ensure the host repository is in a clean